GNU Guix: Pack

 Guix pack enables the user to bundle together store items and output them as either a Docker binary image, a relocatable tarball, a Debian package file, a RPM package file, an AppImage or a SquashFS binary.

 Graph

 The Guix graph feature enables the user to view different graphs of the packages and their dependencies.

 Third-party channels

 Guix allows the user to specify additional channels for package definitions.

 This feature can also be used to install non-free software and firmware that cannot be packaged in the main project.

 GNU Guix System (operating system)

 GNU Guix System or Guix System (formerly named GuixSD) is a rolling release, free and open source Linux distribution built on Guix, similar to how NixOS is built on Nix.
-It enables a declarative programming operating system configuration and allows system upgrades that the user can rollback.
+It enables a declarative programming operating system configuration and allows system upgrades that the user can roll back.
 It uses the GNU Shepherd init system and the Linux-libre kernel, with the support of the GNU Hurd kernel under development.
 On February 3, 2015, the Free Software Foundation added the distribution to its list of endorsed free Linux distributions.